Dirac mass induced by optical gain and loss: Scattering from a potential step

 In Fig.~4\textbf{d}--\textbf{e} of the main text, we plot the intensity evolution for scattering at heterojunctions between two uniform lattice domains.
 The results show that the Dirac quasiparticle crosses the interface with either perfect transmission, amplification, or damping, depending on the configuration of the interface.

-We noted that since the bulk domains have unbroken semi-Hermiticity, the interface itself acts as a source or sink of flux.
-This is verified in Fig.~\ref{figs13}, which shows the evolution of the total intensity inside the lattice, as well as the intensity summed over the left and right sides of the interface.
+As noted in the main text, since the bulk domains have unbroken semi-Hermiticity, the observation of flux nonconservation implies that the interface itself acts as a source or sink.
+This is verified in Fig.~\ref{fig:tunnelstep}, where we plot the evolution of the total intensity inside the lattice, as well as the intensity summed over the left and right sides of the interface.
 Before and after the incident wavepacket strikes the interface (around $m = 30$), the intensities are approximately constant.